 Every fourth Monday, the closest to November 20, is a national public holiday in Argentina and the day on which the annual inaugural celebration takes place.

 What is National Sovereignty Day in Argentina?

-The Argentine army lost against the Anglo-French navy but still won the war as the opponents had to surrender to a peace treaty.
+It commemorates the day the Argentine army lost against the Anglo-French navy but still won the war since its opponents eventually had to surrender to a peace treaty.

 What is the most popular holiday in Argentina?

-25 de Mayo: National Day.
-“This is one of the most important holidays in Argentina.
+25 de Mayo — National Day “is one of the most important holidays in Argentina.
 It is celebrated as Argentina’s independence day but is actually celebrating a series of events that lead up to the May Revolution and ultimately Argentina’s independence from Spain,” according to Vamos Spanish Academy.

 What is national sovereignty?